jcarterlab/The-Good-the-Bad-and-the-Ugly/README.md

 # The-Good-the-Bad-and-the-Ugly
-This project uses a z-score transformation on the number of articles containing certain terms to show how the conversation in The New York Times (NYT) changed following the 2016 election of Donald Trump.
-Just like the characters in Clint Eastwood’s The Good, The Bad And The Ugly, the election elicited rhetoric indicating good (a heightened national belonging for many (albeit predominantly white) citizens), bad (political polarization), and ugly (social discrimination) changes in Trump’s America.
+This project uses the number of articles containing certain terms to show how the conversation in The New York Times (NYT) changed following the 2016 election of Donald Trump.
+Just like the characters in Clint Eastwood’s famous spaghetti western, the election elicited rhetoric indicating good (a heightened national belonging for many (albeit mostly white) citizens), bad (political polarization), and ugly (social discrimination) changes in Trump’s America.